Approximation and Non-parametric Estimation of ResNet-type Convolutional Neural Networks: Difference between Original ResNet and Ours

 \section{Difference between Original ResNet and Ours}

-There are several differences between the CNN in this paper and the original ResNet~\cite{he2016deep}, aside from the number of layers.
+Aside from the number of layers, there are several differences between the CNN in this paper and the original ResNet~\cite{he2016deep}.
 The most critical one is that our CNN does not have pooling nor Batch Normalization layers~\cite{ioffe15}.
-We will consider a scaling scheme simpler than Batch Normalization to derive optimality of CNNs with constant-depth residual blocks (see Definition \ref{def:masked-cnn-def}).
+We will consider a scaling scheme simpler than Batch Normalization to derive the optimality of CNNs with constant-depth residual blocks (see Definition \ref{def:masked-cnn-def}).
 It is left for future research whether our result can extend to the ResNet-type CNNs with pooling or other scaling layers such as Batch Normalization.